demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 Afterwards, the playbook gets the User Profile indicator of the user and extends it with the additional information of the app.
 After asking for admin approval via email, the playbook either updates the new user information in the app, or continues without doing anything.
 If the update fails for any reason, a user is assigned to the incident and an error is raised intentionally to stop the playbook execution and allow the user to fix the issue.

 ## App Sync

 The app-sync feature provides automated app provisioning in applications (such as ServiceNow, GitHub, and Slack) for users created in Okta.
 App-sync consists of 2 main features:
 - Create/Enable/Disable users in apps they are assigned to or unassigned from through Okta.
 - Update users in apps when their information changes, either directly through Okta, or indirectly through a change in Workday which in turn updates the information in Okta and then in the rest of the apps.

+### Before You Start

+Before using the app-sync feature with Okta, you must perform the [initial synchronization of users from Workday into XSOAR User Profiles](#user-provisioning).

 ### App Sync Process